Penguins announce contingency plan after Jaromir Jagr bobbleheads stolen in California

 PITTSBURGH (KDKA) - Tonight was supposed to be another night at PPG Paints Arena to celebrate Jaromir Jagr, but that celebration will be put on hold.

-The Penguins announced this morning that fans in attendance will not be able to get a Jagr bobblehead because the shipment carrying the bobbleheads was stolen after arriving in California.
+The Pittsburgh Penguins announced Thursday morning that fans in attendance will not be able to get a Jagr bobblehead because the shipment carrying the bobbleheads was stolen after arriving in California.

 As a result, they are not in Pittsburgh and cannot be distributed at the game.